It’s Always Sunny in Philadelphia in VR is totally and completely badass

 Badass is not generally a word associated with VR, but when FX wanted to bring viewers into the ridiculous world of It’s Always Sunny in Philadelphia to experience Mac’s serial video autobiography, “Project Badass,” they did so in virtual reality.

 For fans of the FX show, you’ll know Project Badass as Mac’s misguided attempt to prove to himself and his “friends” that he is, in his words, “totally and completely badass.”
-The videos generally involve him duck taping sparklers to his leather jacket as he navigates stunts off ramps built from cardboard, plywood and mattresses while on his motorbike.
+The videos generally involve him duct taping sparklers to his leather jacket as he navigates motorbike stunts off ramps built from cardboard, plywood and mattresses.

 Project Badass VR puts you on the back of Mac’s motorbike as you prepare for a stunt that will most certainly leave you dead.
 Check it out below in Chrome of Firefox, or get the fully immersive experience in the Jaunt app on a VR headset.